Muhammad Ali

-Outside boxing, Ali attained success as a spoken word artist, releasing two studio albums: I Am the Greatest!
+Outside boxing, Ali performed as a spoken word artist, releasing two studio albums: I Am the Greatest!
 (1963) and The Adventures of Ali and His Gang vs. Mr. Tooth Decay (1976).
 Both albums received Grammy Award nominations.
 He also featured as an actor and writer, releasing two autobiographies.
-Ali retired from boxing in 1981 and focused on religion, philanthropy and activism.
+Ali retired from boxing in 1981 and focused on religion, philanthropy, and activism.
 In 1984, he made public his diagnosis of Parkinson's syndrome, which some reports attributed to boxing-related injuries, though he and his specialist physicians disputed this.
-He remained an active public figure globally, but in his later years made fewer public appearances as his condition worsened, and he was cared for by his family.
+He remained an active public figure, but in his later years made fewer public appearances as his condition worsened, and was cared for by his family.